ascodeasice/obfuscate-zh/README.md

 # obfuscate-zh

 This is a fork of the [Obfuscate](https://gitlab.com/nin_/obfuscate/-/tree/main) browser extension on Gitlab, serving the same purpose of obfuscating text on current tab.
+To prevent showing unwanted info when doing a demo or taking screenshot.

 This fork has extra features as listed: